FAIR Buyer Guidance

 • Ask for a flat, hourly, per item, collection-based, or otherwise non-contingent fee stated in the engagement letter.

-• Clarify whether extra charges are tied to real work such as travel, inventory review, specialist research, rush timing, or adviser comments, not the final value conclusion.
+• Clarify that extra charges are tied to real work such as travel, inventory review, specialist research, rush timing, or adviser comments, not the final value conclusion.

 Red flag 2: The museum or a transaction party controls the appraisal

 A museum may provide facts, records, or suggested names, but the donor should still screen the appraiser independently.
-Pressure from a recipient institution, dealer, broker, or donation promoter can make the report look advocacy-driven.
+Pressure from an institution, dealer, broker, or donation promoter can make the report look advocacy-driven.

-• Be careful if one party insists on a single appraiser and will not explain the referral relationship.
+• Be careful if one party insists on one appraiser and will not explain the referral relationship.

 • Ask whether the appraiser has a financial, board, employment, fundraising, consulting, or referral relationship with the recipient institution.